embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 The `Drawable` trait now uses an associated type for its pixel color instead of a type parameters.

-An associated type, `Output`, has also been added which can be used to return intermediate values from drawing operations.
-The nil type `()` can be used if the `draw` method doesn't need to return anything, e.g. `type Output = ();`
+An associated type, `Output`, has also been added which can be used to return values from drawing operations.
+The unit type `()` can be used if the `draw` method doesn't need to return anything, e.g. `type Output = ();`

 ```diff